FAQs: Recording consent

 How do participants know that a call is being recorded?

-What does the default profile control?
+What is the default consent profile used for?

 How long does it take for profile changes to take effect?